 Portrait

 Ed McLaughlin is the president and chief technology officer of Mastercard and a member of the company’s management committee.
 He oversees the company’s technology functions, including the payments network, enterprise platforms, technology infrastructure and operations, information security and global technology hubs.

-Ed was awarded the Forbes CIO Innovation Award in 2019 and the Forbes CIO Next Award in 2023.
-He is a Board Member for Vocalink Ltd, UK, and a member of the Harvard Kennedy School’s Council on the Responsible Use of Artificial Intelligence.
+Ed is on the Board of Directors for both Xerox and Vocalink Ltd, UK, and a member of the Harvard Kennedy School’s Council on the Responsible Use of Artificial Intelligence.
+He was inducted into the CIO Hall of Fame in 2024 and awarded Forbes CIO Next Award in 2023.
 He is a graduate of the University of Pennsylvania, Wharton School of Business.

+Portrait